CartoDB/dataservices-api/doc/geocoding_functions.md

 ### cdb_geocode_postalcode_polygon(_postal_code text, country_name text_)

-Geocodes the postal code, and country name, into polygon data.
+Goecodes the postal code for a specified country into a **polygon** geometry.

 #### Arguments